stirling-bike-club/stirling-bike-club.github.io/_posts/2020-01-08-new-publicity-officer.md

 hybrid that had been sitting unused for years in storage.
-I continued on past Dollar to Glen Devon, admired the view while I free-wheeled down to the roundabout before Gleneagles, and then struggled slowly up Sherrifmuir and just about rolled back home from there.
+I continued on past Dollar to Glen Devon, admired the view while I free-wheeled down to the roundabout before Gleneagles, and then struggled slowly up Sheriffmuir and just about rolled back home from there.
 That was the day [I caught the cycling bug](https://www.strava.com/activities/1626983093).

 After that, I went out on a few more rides myself before discovering